 Good Day!
 We hope that everyone is staying safe and well.

-Stay safe and well.
+Take care and stay safe.
 Renew and revitalize.